 Find the IMEI code.

-Using the dialer, call *#06# (star-hash-zero-six-hash) and the IMEI code will show on your screen
+- Using the dialer, call *#06# (star-hash-zero-six-hash) and the IMEI code will show on your screen.

-Connect your iPhone to iTunes on a computer.
+- Connect your iPhone to iTunes on a computer.
 On the information page, click on the phone number.
 This tells you several pieces of information about the iPhone, one of which is the IMEI number.

-Know your iPhone model
+Know your iPhone model.

-Choose the website
+Choose the website.

-The best iPhone unlocking websites
+The best iPhone unlock service ?

-They were able to unlock all of the iPhones that I asked to to.
-They do seem to concentrate on the UK and US networks, but as long as that's what you have, then I would go with them.
-(If your network isn't listed on DirectUnlocks then definitely go to Official iPhone Unlock – they have the biggest range of iPhone networks that I've ever seen.
-Every country that I could think of is included)
+Each of the 3 websites were good enough.
+Each had their pros and cons.
+Some were better for the foreign networks.
+But as most of our readers are in the UK, I want to give the prize to DirectUnlocks.
+They were able to unlock all the iPhones that I asked them to.
+They do seem to concentrate on the UK and US networks, but as long as that’s what you have, then I would go with them.
+If your network isn’t listed on DirectUnlocks, go to Official iPhone Unlock — they have the biggest range of iPhone networks that I’ve ever seen.
+Including every country I could think of.
+DirectUnlocks are definitely cheaper than the others too.
+That’s a big tick for me.
+Cheap, reliable and good customer service.
+The Cons: Nobody is perfect, and I don’t want you to think that DirectUnlocks are.
+They could do with having more networks.
+And I would love to see ApplePay as a payment option, but, other than that, I was very happy with them.
+I’d definitely use them again to unlock my own iPhone.

+There is only one reliable way to unlock your iPhone and that is with IMEI or factory unlocking.
+Hardware unlocking, or software unlocking, is a scam.
+It doesn’t work.
 I spent a long time looking at a wide range of unlocking sites.
 I chose what looked like the 3 best ones, and I tested them.
-To be honest, I could probably recommend any of them.
-And depending on where you are based, the winner could be any of them, but for those people who have an iPhone locked to a network in the UK then I would recommend DirectUnlocks.
+To be honest, I could recommend any of them.
+And depending on where you’re based, the winner could be any of them.
+But, for those people who have an iPhone locked to a network in the UK, I would recommend DirectUnlocks.